MCJack123/pico-icsp-programmer/README.md

 # pico-icsp-programmer
 ICSP programmer for PIC18FxxQxx family devices on Raspberry Pi Pico

-Currently untested.
+Not supported by Microchip.
 Use at your own risk.

 ## Usage
 Build with CMake (`mkdir build; cd build; cmake ..; cmake --build .`), then drop the UF2 file onto a BOOTSEL-booted Pi Pico.